 German WordPress agency Inpsyde displays simple language codes in the top-right corner of its site.
-Visitors can choose between German, English and Swiss German.
+Visitors can choose between German and English.
 The language codes are easy to spot and clear—there’s no confusing what each of the languages is on this WordPress multi language website.

-Web development agency Tiger and June offers its content in French and English via a simple language switcher button in the top-right of the page.
+Web development agency WP Safe & Sound offers its content in French and English via a simple language switcher button in the top-right of the page.

 Using the full name of the language—“Français” rather than “French,” as English speakers generally know it—is more easily recognizable, not to mention respectful for French speakers.

 The official site of Sweden is a repository for facts about the country.
 The language switcher is displayed in their main menu, so you do have to click around to find it, however once you open up the menu, it is fairly easy to identify.

-English is the default language for the site, with content also available in Arabic, Chinese and Russian.
+English is the default language for the site, with content also available in Arabic and Russian.

 Mariener Eyewear is based in The Netherlands and originally invented matte reflective lenses.
-The site, built on WooCommerce, provides translations in English, Dutch and German.
+The site, built on WooCommerce, provides translations in English and Dutch.

 This site is a great example of why you need to speak the language of your customers.
 In fact, there’s an undeniably strong link between multilingual content and a customer’s likelihood of making a purchase.